BaderLab/EnrichmentMap_docs/CreatingNetwork.rst

 ---------------------------------------

 A similarity score is computed for every pair of gene sets based on how many genes they have in common (set intersection).
-If the similarity score passesthe folowing criteria then an edge will be created between the gene set nodes.
+If the similarity score passes the following criteria then an edge will be created between the gene set nodes.

 Basic Options